-- area, or zone with existing coverage has been substantially reworked, the area shall be isolated and pressure tested at 200 PSI for two hours.
+- out by the responsible parties upon test completion. - 33.
+Where portions of systems shall not be visible at final testing, a partial hydrostatic test may be requested prior to their enclosure to accommodate the construction schedule.
+Scheduling of partial hydrostatic tests shall be at the Fire Marshal's discretion.
+For final acceptance, the entire system shall be hydrostatically tested, regardless of intermittent sectional tests. - 34.
+For renovations and additions where a separate room, area, or zone with existing coverage has been substantially reworked, the area shall be isolated and pressure tested at 200 PSI for two hours.
 Where isolated by an installed blank, upon reconnection to the system, the remaining last joint and contiguous piping shall then be tested at fifty psi above normal static pressure for two hours.
-Where only minor rework (as determined by the Owner) is done in an area, it shall be tested at 50 PSI above working pressure for two hours. - 34.
-Prior to final acceptance, the Owner shall be provided with an accurate, reproducible "as-built" systems package in both electronic and hardcopy forms.
+Where only minor rework (as determined by the Owner) is done in an area, it shall be tested at 50 PSI above working pressure for two hours. - 35.
+Prior to final acceptance, the Owner shall be provided with an accurate, reproducible "as-built" systems package in both electronic and hardcopy forms including complete NFPA test papers itemizing all head types, manufacture date, and counts.
 Drawings shall be compatible with AutoCAD and contain conduit layout and wiring diagrams including wire color code and tag number.
-Submittals shall include a minimum of two hard copies of the composite "Operation and Shop Maintenance Manual," including a digital media (disk, USB drive, or CD) copy of the program for each system or facility. - 35.
+Submittals shall include a minimum of two hard copies of the composite "Operation and Shop Maintenance Manual," including a digital media (disk, USB drive, or CD) copy of the program for each system or facility. - 36.
 For the warranty period of one year from the date of final completion, the installing Contractor shall be responsible, at a minimum, for all NFPA 25 quarterly inspections, maintenance, and testing of the fire protection systems.
 Records of such activities shall be maintained for the duration of the warranty period.
 Quarterly reports shall be submitted to the Owner.

-Clean-Agent Fire Extinguishing Systems
+Clean-Agent and Similar Specialty Fire Extinguishing Systems